cfdude/mcp-codex-keeper/README.md

   - Automatic cache cleanup
   - Memory-efficient search
   - Size and age limits for cached files
   - Limited heap size (256MB)

+## 🏗️ Architecture

+The codebase follows a modular architecture with clear separation of concerns:

+- **Configuration**: Centralized configuration management
+- **Services**: Core business logic for documentation and search
+- **Handlers**: Request handlers for MCP tools and resources
+- **Utilities**: Reusable components for file system operations

+This architecture makes the codebase more maintainable, testable, and extensible.
+  - Limited heap size (256MB)

 ## 📝 License